Should I Go To The ER If I Have A Fever While Pregnant? Here's What You Need To Know

 Sweating, shivering, loss of appetite — it's never fun to come down with a fever.
-Usually you might treat a fever by curling up in bed and drinking plenty of water.
-But when you're pregnant, there's a lot more you're considering, like, should I go to the ER if I have a fever while pregnant?
+Usually you treat a fever by curling up in bed and drinking plenty of water, but when you're pregnant, there's a lot more you're considering, like, if you should go to the ER with a fever during pregnancy.
 Can a spike in your temperature potentially harm your baby?
 While you might want to panic, take a deep breath and remember that your healthcare providers are ready to help.

-There are instances, however, when you should head straight to the emergency room.
+While most fevers are nothing to worry about, there are instances, when you should head straight to the emergency room.
 "If you can't reach your doctor or really feel terrible, then do not hesitate to proceed to the ER," says Dr. Kameelah Phillips, an OB-GYN in New York City and founder of OBaby Maternity and Parent Education.
 "It's better to be safe than sorry — especially when you are pregnant."
-Phillips also advises to look out for symptoms like nausea, vomiting, or the chills, because they can be signs of a urinary tract infection, which can make pregnant women very ill.
+Phillips tells Romper you should also look out for symptoms like nausea, vomiting, or the chills, because they can be signs of a urinary tract infection, which can make pregnant women very ill.

 Other symptoms to keep an eye on?
 Shortness of breath or chest pain, according to Dr. Seth Plancher, an OB-GYN based in New York state.
 But do keep your medical provider in the loop if you decide to go to the hospital.
 "Always feel free to call your doctor to discuss your symptoms, although it's never wrong to go to the ER, too," he tells Romper.